top of page

 And that's what furthers the mystery of the constants.
 These numbers seem completely arbitrary.
 They don't seem to have any relationship to anything else and they have no connection to mathematics.
 They just seem to be these numbers that are part of reality and we don't know how to explain them.

-Good point, Aaron.
-But it's an advanced point.
-I think, for our listeners. don't get nervous.
-Don't worry about it if you don't follow what Aaron just said.
-I think it'll be sufficient if you take that analogy in our law of ethics, how the idea of numbers which are so unwieldy don't quite work in the quest to find a Theory of Everything.
+This last point is an advanced point.
+Don't worry it if you don't follow it.
+It'll be sufficient if you take that analogy in our law of ethics, how the idea of numbers which are so unwieldy don't quite work in the quest to find a Theory of Everything.

 The Logical Fallacy in God of the Gaps

-Okay, let me explain a little bit what Aaron means by God of the gaps.
+Let's explain a little bit what we means by God of the gaps.
 God of the gaps reasoning is a logical fallacy, sometimes known as an argument from ignorance.
 Let's illustrate by an example.

 The idea is, science grows slowly.
 And science discovers laws, and formulates the laws and derives consequences from those laws.
 And sometimes there are gaps in those explanations.
 Sometimes there are details which can't quite be explained by the law.
 But the proper scientific methodology is to be patient, to see if we can explain the details.
 And more often than not, patience leads to being able to explain it.
 And just to say, whenever we get stuck and find some gap in our knowledge, to say, "Ah, that's the way it is - God did it."
 That's not a good explanation.
 It doesn't quite explain anything.
 There's nothing which indicates God.
 You're just saying that because you want to plug a gap.